w3f/polkadot-deployer/README.md

 To make a deployment on AWS you're required to configure your AWS credentials.
 It's recommended to do so using the corresponding `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION` environment variables.
 You can set the required values for these variables following the provided [documentation](https://docs.aws.amazon.com/amazonswf/latest/awsrbflowguide/set-up-creds.html).

-In order to deploy polkadot on AWS you can use a the preset configuration file: ```create.remote.sample-AWS.json``` and issue the following command:
+In order to deploy polkadot on GCP you need to edit the preset configuration file: ```config/create.remote.sample-AWS.json``` so that it contains your projectID and domain.
+Then you can issue the following command:

  ```node . create --config config/create.remote.sample-AWS.json --verbose```